Skip to main content

 ContainsAny returns objects where at least one of the values from the input array is present.

-Consider a dataset of Person, where each object represents a person with a name and a languages_spoken property.
+Consider a dataset of Person, where each object represents a person with a languages_spoken property with a text datatype.

 ContainsAll